danielk333/pyorb/README.md

  - If the inclination is **0** or **pi** the longitude of the ascending node is always zero (the rotation is described by only argument of perihelion).
  - If the eccentricity is zero, the argument of perihelion is always zero (the rotation is described by only the longitude of the ascending node).
  - If both **e=0** and **i=0** or **i=pi**: the position on the circle is only described by the anomaly.
+ - The eccentric anomaly is used for elliptic, parabolic and hyperbolic cases but the kepler equation changes accordingly.
+ - For parabolic and hyperbolic orbits the true and eccentric anomaly wraps at **pi** to the same trajectory, not the mirror version.

+ Shape definitions:
+ - The Semi-major axis is always positive.
+ - In the case of a parabolic orbit, as the Semi-major axis is undefined it is used as the periapsis distance instead.

 ## Notes